Skip to main content

 The Air Liquide Foundation supports research, medical or environmental projects, and professional integration programs through technical professions, especially for young people.
 To do this, it relies on the expertise and geographic presence of the Air Liquide Group.
 Through its experience, flexibility and upstream intervention, it complements public action.

-405 projects of communities development supported by the Foundation
+Almost 500 social projects supported by the Foundation since 2008

 The actions of the Air Liquide corporate Foundation